 The Paris Pass includes tickets to many attractions, with skip the line options, as well as transportation (make sure to double check though).
 Paris Passes do not usually include the Eiffel Tower.
 You will have to make reservations for each attraction separately.

 You can get your Paris Pass here.

 Paris is very well connected to the rest of the world by either by plane or train.

 Charles de Gaulle Airport is the main hub for Air France, which has good, convenient flights from many airports in the US and Europe.
-You can look for flights here.

 The train is the fastest and cheapest option to get to the center of Paris from Charles de Gaulle.